-This policy applies to the personal information of all MDNSW Clients, Members and other individuals not in an employment relationship with MDNSW.
+This policy applies to the personal information of all MDNSW Clients, members and other individuals not in an employment relationship with MDNSW.

-This policy does not apply to employee records when that information collected is for employment purposes.
-It does apply to the member and service records of an individual who may be an employee, but is also a member or client of MDNSW.
+This policy does not apply to employee records when that information is collected is for employment purposes.
+It does not apply to the member and service records of an individual who may be an employee, but is also a member or client of MDNSW.
 It also applies to individuals who apply to MDNSW for employment but never enter into an employment relationship.

 This document is intended as a summary of MDNSW’s commitment to privacy.
 If a situation arises that is not covered within this policy or if this policy is inconsistent with legislation, The Privacy Amendment, Private Sector, Act 2000 and other relevant legislation will take precedence over this policy.

 Personal information is any information that is recorded with information that could reasonably be used to identify an individual.
 This may include a person’s name, address and telephone number.
 Sometimes other information about a person’s services, disability or needs could be used to identify an individual without specific identifiers.
 This is also personal information.

 Sensitive information is a subset of personal information.
 It means information or opinions about a person’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices or criminal record.

 Sensitive information also includes health information.
 For any organisation providing a health service, sensitive information includes all personal information and sensitive information defined previously.
 It also includes: medical information, information about a person’s disability, admission and discharge dates, billing information and Medicare number, information generated by a health service provider (eg notes, opinions about an individual and their health.